Marty Lauder

 William Thomas Martin Lauder (February 26, 1907 — September 6, 1959) was a Canadian professional ice hockey player who played three games in the National Hockey League for the Boston Bruins during the 1927–28 season.
 The rest of his career, which lasted from 1927 to 1933, was spent in different minor leagues.
 He was born in Durham, Ontario.
+In October 1933 he was sentenced to five years in prison for rape.